merkle-open/SitecoreBlog/docs/_posts/2024-04-16-11-steps-to-extend-general-link.md

 Change the field-content of Message from `contentlink:externallink(id=$Target)` to something like `contentlink:externallinkwithtracking(id=$Target)`.

-After the change sync this item into you project.
-Yo want to keep it in source control right?
+After the change sync this item into your project.
+You want to keep it in source control right?

 ### Create Massagehandler

-The next step is to create a messagehandler, who can handle the new messagetype.
-This could be done like this:
+The next step is to create a messagehandler, that can handle the new messagetype.
+This can be done like this:

 ```c#
 using Sitecore;